codex-protocol/api-docs/source/includes/client-routes.md

 [Transferring Codex Records](#transferring-codex-records) for details.

 <aside class="success">
-  This is an asynchronous action.
-When the Codex Record's <code>approvedAddress</code>
-  has been updated and logged on the blockchain, your application's webhook will be called with the updated Codex Record in the request body.
-See
+  Although this is an asynchronous action, there is no associated webhook event.
-  <a href="#webhooks">webhooks</a> for details.
+  See <a href="#webhooks">webhooks</a> for details.
 </aside>

 ```javascript